h-rueda/Report4s/README.md

 Report4s is a Selenium HTML reporter for the TestNG framework.

-It is only compatible with Selenium 4.
+It is only compatible with Selenium 4 or later.

 ## Features